pzinn/belote/README.md

-a simple implementation of coinche belote
+a simple implementation of coinche belote in node.js / javascript